Proposed Planning Reforms Raise Serious Concerns for Oxfordshire’s Countryside

 15th December 2025

-Early indications suggest the revised NPPF will introduce four major areas of change, each of which could have far-reaching implications for Oxfordshire’s countryside, communities and democratic planning processes.
+At a county level, early indications suggest four major areas where CPRE Oxfordshire may have concerns, with far-reaching implications for our countryside, communities and democratic planning processes.

 Development around rail stations